AmosNico/LTLplanSAT/README.md

 ## Licence

 Because Fast Downward is distributed under the GNU General Public License as published by the Free Software Foundation, this project falls under the same licence.
+If at some point the project would not use Fast Downward anymore, the licence might be changed to a more permissive open source license.

+Copyright 2024 Amos Nicodemus.

 ## References